 Sperling has received commissions from the Vermont Performance Lab & Marlboro College, The University of Wyoming through the NEA American Masterpieces Program and the Streb Lab for Action Mechanics (S.L.A.M.) for the creation of a new aerial work.
 Her dances have been in the repertory of Holland’s Introdans ensemble.

 As a dancer, Sperling has performed in the works of other choreographers including Sarah Michelson and Yvonne Rainer.
 Sperling has served on the Board of Directors of the Society of Dance History Scholars (SDHS) and has presented at the Society’s conferences.
 She holds an MA in Performance Studies (Tisch School of the Arts, New York University) and a BA in Dance and Italian (Wesleyan University).
-Her dance writings have appeared on her own blogs and in Dance Magazine, The Village Voice, The SDHS Conference Proceedings, The International Encyclopedia of Dance and she contributed an essay to the book Birds of Paradise: Costume as Cinematic Spectacle (British Film Institute, 2014).
+Her dance writings have appeared on her own blogs and in Dance Magazine, The Village Voice, The SDHS Conference Proceedings, The International Encyclopedia of Dance and she contributed an essay to the award-winning book Birds of Paradise: Costume as Cinematic Spectacle (British Film Institute, 2014).